QC houses make banging noises in extreme cold

 DAVENPORT, Iowa (KWQC) – Record cold temperatures in the Quad Cities may be causing some homes to make odd banging or popping noises which can sometimes be quite loud.

-As wind chills began dropping into the -50 range Tuesday night and into Wednesday morning, some homeowners heard what they say sounded like fireworks or even gunfire.
+As wind chills began dropping into the negative 50-degree range Tuesday night and into Wednesday morning, some homeowners heard what they say sounded like fireworks or even gunfire.

 The explanation could be that exposed, colder parts of the home, such as the roof, were reacting to the extreme cold and dry air while warmer parts, like the walls and foundation, were not.